sylvainthery/procedural_micro_patterns/README.md

 Chrome or Safari for example) and a live server to run (the Live Server extension on Visual Studio Code or local webserver launch with `python3 -m http.server`)

-It should run on any configuration, but of course de discrete graphic GPU (with dedicated memory), will provide you better performance
+It should run on any configuration, but of course a discrete graphic GPU (with dedicated memory) will provide you better performance

 # Reproduce Figure